gabriel-alves-p/noughts-n-crosses/README.md

 <br>

 - Difficulty choice.
 Here I give the user three options to proceed with the game.
 The choices are "easy", "hard" or "quit".
 With the "easy" choice, the user will be playing against a computer that randomly selects its moves, thus making it easily beaten.
 With the "hard" choice, the user will be playing against a genius computer which uses an algorithm to maximize its score whilst minimizing its losses, making it seemingly unbeatable.
-And ,finally, the "quit" options offers the user a way to exit the game.
+And, finally, the "quit" option offers the user a way to exit the game.
 Each option prints its own personalized message to the user.

 <img width="883" alt="easy-difficulty" src="https://user-images.githubusercontent.com/82375381/132223330-0db190d4-5a53-486c-9673-c8104b961a91.png">
 <img width="890" alt="hard-difficulty" src="https://user-images.githubusercontent.com/82375381/132223342-f1027e8a-1883-4275-9061-44b795427a42.png">